-Above Photo: Vet gets his Knife, er, Back
+Above Photo: Vet gets his Knife, er, Back (Detroit News)

 Only readers of BACK will fully appreciate why I’m posting this rather quirky news story about a Vietnam Vet being reunited with a possession he lost in Vietnam – his combat knife.
 A knife left behind during the Vietnam War is highly relevant to the plot of my backpacker/Vietnam War crossover novel, BACK.

 Frank Cybulski, 64, from Detroit, was recently reunited with a hunting knife he lost more than 40 years ago when he was wounded in the Vietnam War, after a fellow soldier — Loyd Cates of Smithville, Texas — tracked him down and sent it back, the Detroit News reported.

 “I just stared at the box for like 10 minutes,” Cybulski told the paper.
 “I opened it up and pulled the knife out.
 That’s when I started crying.”

 Cybulski was a 20-year-old sergeant with the 199th Infantry Brigade when he was caught in the explosion of a mine detonated by Vietnamese soldiers in January 1970.
 He was thrown to the ground and badly burned.

 “The only thing I remember is a gigantic orange ball in my face,” he said.
 “It’s like looking at the sun and then you look away, and you can still see it.”

 Cates, who was just five yards to his left, was unharmed.

 “I remember telling him he was okay and he was fine,” Cates recalled.
 “But, of course, that’s what you always say.
 He wasn’t okay and he wasn’t fine.”